MathiasStadler/rust-example-cov/project_path.md

 && mkdir tests
 ```

+## Replace /src/main.rs with follow testcase

+>[!TIP]
-## Add this testcase to /src/main.rs [From Here](https://stackoverflow.com/questions/22697688/how-to-cat-eof-a-file-containing-code)
+> How to cat eof a file containing code  [From Here](https://stackoverflow.com/questions/22697688/how-to-cat-eof-a-file-containing-code)
+><!--- THis empty line inside the block is necessary for correct format -->
+&nbsp

-> [!TIP]
+> [!NOTE]
-> Run the script for generate the testcase inside bash terminal
+> Run the bash script for generate the testcase inside a normal terminal - not MS VSCODE terminal
+><!--- THis empty line is necessary for correct format -->
+&nbsp

 ```bash <!-- markdownlint-disable-line code-block-style -->
 cat << EOF >> ./src/main.rs